 Discover how to design and nurture healthy and biodiverse ecosystems in human spaces through this this 16-week immersive training program at the Horn Farm Center.

-The Ecological Gardener Training Program guides home and community gardeners, landscape practitioners, and aspiring land stewards in the craft of designing, building, and stewarding biodiverse native habitats that support the well-being of wildlife and humans.
+The Ecological Gardener Training Program (EGTP) guides home and community gardeners, landscape practitioners, and aspiring land stewards in the craft of designing, building, and stewarding biodiverse native habitats that support the well-being of wildlife and humans.
 Participants will explore native plants, pollinators, lawn conversion methods, scaled designing, and seasonal management techniques that can be applied to commercial, schoolyard, and residential spaces.
 Completing this course will leave you with both confidence and creativity as you take action in this “buzzing” field.

 View the packet below for full program details

-including content coverage, outcomes, a weekly calendar, and costs.
+including content coverage, outcomes, calendar, and costs.

 How to Enroll

 To begin, complete the application below:

 After your application has been submitted and reviewed, you will receive an email to schedule an informal get-to-know-you meeting with the instructor.
 Following the meeting, you will be sent a registration link to submit a non-refundable deposit and enroll in the program.
 Field any questions to firstname.lastname@example.org.